Westman Youth Choir:

 Women in Harmony – Naomi Russell, conductor

 Women in Harmony, charted in 1975, is a chorus of 16 women formerly known as the Brandon Barbershop Belles.
 One of their original members still sings with the group, exemplifying just how dedicated these singers are!
 This choir belongs to Harmony Incorporated, an international organization of 80 choruses and almost 2500 members that provides training in the art of singing a cappella four-part harmony.
 Women in Harmony meets every Monday evening at Trinity United Church in Brandon; anyone who would like to join them is very welcome!
-For more information regarding membership or bookings, contact director Naomi Russell at 204-726-8569.
+For more information regarding membership or bookings, contact Naomi Russell at 204-726-8569.
 Director Naomi Russell and President Donna Neustaedter have attended Harmony Incorporated’s annual International Convention and Competition in Orlando, FL.

 École Harrison School - Marla Fontaine, music specialist

-This school boasts five groups, all of whom participated in the Brandon Festival of the Arts. ÉCHO (Grade 7&8) performed at the Brandon Jazz festival.
+This school boasts five groups, all of whom participate in the Brandon Festival of the Arts. ÉCHO (Grade 7&8) performs at the Brandon Jazz festival.